-Applicants will receive one or two thirty-minute interviews with one or two interviewers present.
+Applicants will receive one or two twenty-five-minute interviews with one or two interviewers present.
 The interview is largely subject-based, although more general questions may also be asked.
 The interviews are informal and aimed at giving all candidates the opportunity to demonstrate creative thinking and aptitude for studying Psychological and Behavioural Sciences at Cambridge.

 There are so many reasons why Catz is the best place to study Psychology.
 Firstly, it has a very well-equipped Library and is really close to all of the lecture theatres and the Department of Psychology itself.
 The close-knit environment makes it the ideal place to study a subject as diverse as Psychology as there will always be someone on hand to discuss your work with and support you.
 I couldn’t imagine a better place to study PBS!

 I've really enjoyed my first year studying PBS at Catz.
 PBS is only a small subject making it really easy to ask for help, as well as accessing all the books and resources you need for the course.
 It's also in the perfect location - only a few minutes walk to lectures.
 The course itself is really varied, allowing you to explore a variety of interests within Psychology.
 I'm really excited for my second year of PBS!